-Being real, if you have acquired a timeshare from the resort, then you have come across a Timeshare salesman who sold it to you.
-If now you believe that you were mis-sold your timeshare, or that the timeshare you acquired bears no resemblance to the representation made to you, then of course you have to concede that the salesman who sold it to you is of questionable standing (if he now wants to profit from obtaining you an exit from the very product they sold you).
+If you have acquired a timeshare from a resort, then the chances are that you have come across a timeshare salesman.
+If now you believe that you were mis-sold your timeshare, or that the timeshare you acquired bears no resemblance to the representation made to you, then, of course, you have to concede that the salesman who sold it to you is of questionable standing (if they now want to profit from obtaining you an exit from the very product they sold you).

-Ex Timeshare salesman are popping up in the legal profession at an alarming rate and should warrant extra consideration if and when you decide to engage with them in obtaining an exit.
+Ex-timeshare sales people are popping up in the legal profession at an alarming rate and should warrant extra consideration if you decide to engage with them in obtaining an exit.

 The other matter consumers ought to consider is cold calling.
-Cold Calling is legal under certain circumstances.
-However, the caller by their very actions is promoting a legal product which ought not to be promoted.
+Cold calling is legal under certain circumstances.
+However, the caller by their very actions is promoting a legal product that ought not to be promoted.
 In reality, if a consumer has a legal issue and they wish (after just contemplation) to address that issue, they should do so without enticement.
-To encourage someone to take legal action and/or enter an adventure they did not contemplate before the cold call came, is abundantly mischievous and morally wrong.
-In any event, the solicitor’s regulation authority discourages its members from acting if cold calling features in the client’s engagement.
+To encourage someone to take legal action and/or enter an adventure they did not contemplate before the cold call came is abundantly mischievous and morally wrong.
+In any event, the Solicitor’s Regulation Authority discourages its members from acting if cold calling features in the client’s engagement.

 The cost of legal services varies from firm to firm and is dependent upon the experience of the legal representative.

 In any event, it should like many professions be agreed between the parties.

 The model of a willing buyer and willing seller comes to mind.
 Any and all consumers are advised to listen to the representation made (make notes if you can) at any meeting and leave that meeting so as to justly consider what has been said, apply the risks and decide whether or not to engage the services of the legal company they sought advice from.
 To be faced by a salesman who wants you to sign up for an adventure without affording you time to consider is simply wrong, unfair, unreasonable and condemnable.